davidlizeng/LinearLeastSquares.jl/docs/index.rst

 not provide a matrix :math:`C` with linearly independent rows and a matrix :math:`A` such that :math:`Ay \ne 0` for all :math:`y \in \mathcal{N}(C)`.

-LSQ defines syntax so that you can easily formulate a least squares problem to fulfill all of the conditions above.

 LSQ.jl Basics
 =============
 Recall that the least squares problem is defined as